invana/.github/profile/README.md

 <!--

+1. Modeller - model the graph Nodes, Relationships and the properties
+2. Graph Importer - import data into graph from single/multiple sources with merge and dedup strategies
+3. Decision Pipeline - Setup traversals and filters to reach decision
+4. Visualiser - generic | decision reasoning

 **Here are some ideas to get you started:**

 🙋‍♀️ A short introduction - what is your organization all about?